How We Collect Data

 How We Protect Data

 All data written to disk is automatically encrypted at rest.
 All database connections require SSL encryption.
 We rely on Django standards for protecting passwords - the PBKDF2 algorithm with a SHA256 hash, a password stretching mechanism recommended by NIST.
+Two-factor authentication (2FA) is available for all accounts as an added layer of security.
+We strongly recommend using 2FA though it isn't required.

 How We Retain Data